thecoolguy62aws/syntactical/README.md

 Syntactical is a programming language made with Python, that is meant to be like Python, but with better syntax.

+## Where do I get it?

+You can install Syntactical with pip via the command: `pip install syntactical`.

 ### Documentation

 Documentation is under construction.
 The current documentation can be found [here](https://github.com/thecoolguy62aws/syntactical/wiki).